rkilchmn/frontac24/README.md

 (The correct way to define the default shipper would be in Setup->System and General GL Setup, but this would require more code changes, so I leave this feature request to the development team).

+## Allow deletion of items that have foreign codes or are used in kits
+If an item has a foreign code or is used in a kit, FA prevents deletion of the item.
+This makes it time-consuming to delete items because the codes must be manually deleted before the item can be deleted.

+BF changes the error to a warning and deletes the item as well as the foreign codes.
+It also moves the message code out of the db include file into the calling code because no other file called that function and the message code was not database code but user-interface code.